 Australia and the Republic of Korea

-In 1997 the then Department of Primary Industries and Energy (now the Department of Agriculture and Water Resources) and the Korean Forestry Administration (now the Korea Forest Service ) signed an arrangement and formed the Korea-Australia Forestry Cooperative Committee (KAFCC) which meets approximately every two years.
+In 1997 the then Department of Primary Industries and Energy (now the Department of Agriculture) and the Korean Forestry Administration (now the Korea Forest Service ) signed an arrangement and formed the Korea-Australia Forestry Cooperative Committee (KAFCC) which meets approximately every two years.

 The KAFCC is an effective medium for developing closer cooperation between Australia and the Republic of Korea on forestry matters such as research, investment and trade and focuses on the key areas of:

 - Information on investment opportunities in Australian plantations and export opportunities for Australian forest products to Korea.

 - Developing an understanding of the requirements for countries seeking to achieve forest certification.